-CPI: One CPI bus.
-Up to 1 Mbps data rate.
-Synchronization of devices to 5 $\mu$ S. Total cable length up to 610 m (2000 ft).
-Up to 20 devices.
+CPI: Two independent CPI buses.
+Up to 1 Mbps data rate each.
+Synchronization of devices to 5 μS.
+Total cable length up to 610 m (2000 ft).
+Up to 20 devices per bus.
 CPI is a proprietary interface for communications between Campbell Scientific data loggers and Campbell Scientific CDM peripheral devices.
 It consists of a physical layer definition and a data protocol.